TanjimulHaqueMeet/ShiftPrime-Cipher/README.md

    - Subtract the prime number from the encrypted value.
    - Convert the result to a character and append it to `plain`.
 3. Return the `plain` text.

 ---

-1. For each number in the ciphertext:
-2. Get the corresponding digit from the key (cycle if needed).
-3. Map the digit to its prime number.
-4. Subtract the prime from the number.
-5. Convert the result back to a character.

----